-- Open to those with a UK base wishing to attend training courses outwith the UK and to non-UK-based students wishing to attend a training course in the UK.
+- Open to those with a UK base wishing to attend training courses within and outside of the UK, and to non-UK-based students wishing to attend a training course in the UK.
 We regret that we cannot consider applications from bases outside the UK for training course attendance outside the UK.

 - When a relevant course is available in the UK, a detailed explanation is required of why the applicant should be funded to attend a similar/the same course abroad.

-- Recipients of these grants must submit a short report within two months of completion of the project, for possible inclusion in the Genetics Society newsletter.
+- Recipients of these grants must submit a short report within two months of completion of the training for possible inclusion in the Genetics Society newsletter.

 How to apply: